sanoodles/ring/README.md

 Ring is a project with two main purposes:

-- Explore the capabilities and limitations of Contentful as CMS.
+- Explore the capabilities of Contentful as CMS.
 - Build a library of Core Components to speed up the process of building web applications with React and Contentful.

 ## Stack